sablier-labs/v2-core/README.md

 ## Usage

-This is just a glimpse o Sablier V2 Core.
+This is just a glimpse of Sablier V2 Core.
 For more code snippets, see the [documentation](https://docs.sablier.com).

 ```solidity
 import { ISablierV2LockupLinear } from "@sablier/v2-core/interfaces/ISablierV2LockupLinear.sol";